cschulzsuper/multitenancy-monolith/README.md

   * /36 A hard test on my architecture.
 At some point the monolith will be separated.
 A ticket service the runs as a secondary service. 🤔 That was the easy part, the hard part was restructuring authentication and all endpoint tests again. https://github.com/cschulzsuper/multitenancy-monolith/commit/b27ca630f7627030521f3abddbd74c486183e3bb
   * /37 The separation of services caused hard coded urls as part of `Cors` and `Swagger`.
 Introducing components that provide configurations to the rest of the application will help to keep it flexibil. https://github.com/cschulzsuper/multitenancy-monolith/commit/8809d4cefdb494ce347f402ee03aaf2c2e84ba6d
   * /38 A confirm flow makes it possible to authenticate once as a ticker user before it is necessary to confirm the ticker user.
 An integration tests ensures the flow always succeeds. https://github.com/cschulzsuper/multitenancy-monolith/commit/22e3b96bfb1f6dff30540e4678726c2eaa6b0431
   * /39 A special `/post` endpoint allows a user to create a new ticker message.
-It is automatically created for his ticker user.
+It is automatically created for his ticker user. https://github.com/cschulzsuper/multitenancy-monolith/commit/68bef72c842832e9d8332ba7e05ab5262d67d6ae

+* Events
+  * /40 An event storage abstraction allows publishing events from different places.
+The first implementation logs the events.
+Usage of `ITestOutputHelper` makes it possible to see the logs in the tests.

 # Next